bongiozzo/musica_mustdie/output/band_cephaliccarnage.md

 # Cephalic Carnage

-Дискография
+## Дискография

-"Scrape My Lungs /demo/" 1994, Grindcore
+### "Scrape My Lungs /demo/" 1994, Grindcore

-"Fortuitous Oddity /demo/" 1996, Grindcore
+### "Fortuitous Oddity /demo/" 1996, Grindcore

-"Conforming To Abnormality" 1996, Grindcore
+### "Conforming To Abnormality" 1996, Grindcore

-"Waiting For The Millenium/Extreme Of Paranoia /promo/" 1997, Grindcore "Exploiting Dysfunction" 1998, Grindcore
+### "Waiting For The Millenium/Extreme Of Paranoia /promo/" 1997, Grindcore

+### "Exploiting Dysfunction" 1998, Grindcore

+1. Hybrid
+2. Driven To Insanity
+3. Rehab
+4. Observer To The Obliteration Of Planet Earth
+5. On Six
+6. Gracias
+7. Cryptosporidium
+8. The Ballad Of Moon
+9. 9' Of Smoke
+10. Warm Hand On A Cold Night (A Tale Of Onesomes)
+11. Invertus Indica (The Marijuana Convictions)
+12. Molestandos Plantas Muertos!
+13. Eradicate Authority
+14. Paralyzed By Fear
+15. Exploiting Dysfunction
+16. Redundan (Bonus Track)
+66. Untitled

-"Cephalic Carnage/Adnauseam /split/" 1998, Grindcore
+### "Cephalic Carnage/Adnauseam /split/" 1998, Grindcore

-"Cephalic Carnage/Impaled /split/" 1999, Grindcore
+### "Cephalic Carnage/Impaled /split/" 1999, Grindcore

-"Perversion...
-And The Guilt After /EP/" 2001, Grindcore "Halls Of Amenti /EP/" 2002, Grindcore
+### "Perversion...
+And The Guilt After /EP/" 2001, Grindcore

+### "Halls Of Amenti /EP/" 2002, Grindcore

-"Lucid Interval" 2002, Grindcore
+### "Lucid Interval" 2002, Grindcore

-"Anomalies" 2005, Grindcore
+### "Anomalies" 2005, Grindcore

-"Xenosapien" 2007, Grindcore
+### "Xenosapien" 2007, Grindcore

+1. Endless Cycle of Violence 04:17
+2. Divination and Violation 04:22
+3. Molting 02:53
+4. Touched by an Angel 02:57
+5. Vaporized 01:47
+6. Heptarchy (In the U.K.) 03:24
+7. G.lobal O.verhaul D.evice 05:52
+8. Let Them Hate So Long as They Fear 01:12
+9. The Omega Point 02:24
+10. Megacosm of the Aquaphobics 04:05
+11. Ov Vicissitude 04:14
+12. [hidden track] 06:45

-"Misled By Certainty" 2010, Grindcore
+### "Misled By Certainty" 2010, Grindcore

+1. The Incorrigible Flame
+2. Warbots A.M.
+3. Abraxas of Filth
+4. Pure Horses
+5. Cordyceps Humanis
+6. Raped by an Orb
+7. P.G.A.D.
+8. Dimensional Modulation Transmography
+9. Ohrwurm
+10. When I Arrive
+11. A King and a Thief
+12. Power and Force
+13. Repangaea
+14. Aeyeuchg!

 ## Отношения с другими группами